MicrosoftDocs/dynamics365smb-docs/business-central/analysis-assist.md

    Each area is explained in the sections that follow.

-3. Use the different areas to manipulate, summarize and analyze data.
+3. Use the different areas to manipulate, summarize, and analyze data.
 See the sections that follow for details.

 4. When you want to exit the analyze mode, turn off the **Analyze** toggle switch.